piglovesyou/flickGal/README.md

 $(function(){
   $(".yourElement").flickGal()
     .on('fg_flickstart', function (e, index) {
-      // Emitted when a user start flicking.
+      // Emitted when a user starts flicking.

     }).on('fg_flickend', function (e, index) {
-      // Emitted when a user end flicking.
+      // Emitted when a user ends flicking.

     }).on('fg_change', function (e, index) {
-      // Emitted when displayed item will be changed.
+      // Emitted when the item on center changed.
     });
 });
 ```